 Beyond Tutoring?
 Mentoring is multi dimensional and involves more than mere academics.
 A mentor helps a younger or less experienced individual develop life skills for success at work, in the community and in school.

 Mentoring fills gaps.
 Structured mentoring teams offer continuity of effort and oversight to assist dual working and single parents.
 Their expertise bridges the broad ranges of student academic and socio-economic ranges for their children's success.

 Pastel Play?
 A structured reading mentoring program can supplement the diminishing role of family in education.
 The Reading Mentors Program of the Governor's Office of Georgia is a working example.

 Small Wonder?
 Religious organizations are getting involved.
 Churches and temples go beyond teaching scripture and elements of faith.
 They help guide families to appropriate educational materials and healthy interpretations.

 Net Neutrality?
-Screens with unmemorable content, hyped-up junk and games captivate children.
+Screens with unmemorable content, hyped-up junk and shocking games captivate kids.
 The playing field often consists of weaker or equal players.
-Little may be gained from those closely aligned with them.
+Little may be gained from closely-aligned positions.